edoardoperon/CRM/README.md

 ## 4.2 Queries

-(a) what is the operating margin by distribution channel?
+(a) What is the operating margin by distribution channel?
 ```
 SELECT dist_channel.dist_chann_id, EXTRACT(YEAR FROM i_date) AS year, SUM((p_price_per_unit - m_cost_per_unit) * p_quantity) AS operative_margin
 FROM raw_materials